 Your picture looks like streaming vertices don't work.
 As we support the new extension AMD_pinned_memory, I think the best way to debug is to disable it, but in this way, we would loose the biggest performance gain.

 So could you please try it again with this patch:

 #5 Updated by amotiss about 7 years ago

 I have a similar problem with last compiled Dolphin (3.5-1034)

 No artefact, just a blackscreen for Wii and GC games/homebrews/systemenu/bios.

 I have try your patch, it change nothing.

 Linux Ubuntu 12.10 x86-64 / AMD Radeon HD 7850 / Catalyst 13.2 bêta 7 / Core I5 3570K / 16Go ram

-#8 Updated by degasus almost 7 years ago
+#8 Updated by degasus about 7 years ago

 I think we should split this issue as amotiss report a different bug.
 It seems that some fglrx versions/gpus/distributions don't like the pinned memory extension.
 So now it is disabled complete for fglrx.